petedejoy/documentation/v2/clickstream/destinations/appboy.md

 ### Astronomer side

-Paste your `App Group Identifier` into the approprate field in your Astronomer UI to get your data flowing!
+Paste your `App Group Identifier` into the appropriate field in your Astronomer UI to get your data flowing!